Pay

 Record the cash paid against a release, with partial settlements carried forward, so the held balance always matches reality.

-See subcontractor retention too
+See subcontractor retainage too

 A live money-out projection shows the retainage you hold from subcontractors alongside the retainage held from you, so the net position is legible.